phenopype/phenopype/README.md

 <img src="https://raw.githubusercontent.com/mluerig/phenopype/master/assets/phenopype_header.png" />
 </p>

 **phenopype is a phenotyping pipeline for python**.
 It is designed to extract phenotypic data from digital images or video material with minimal user input.
 Like other scientific python packages it is designed to be run from a python integrated development environment (IDE), like [spyder](https://www.spyder-ide.org/).
 Some python knowledge is necessary, but most of the heavy lifting is done in the background.
-If you are interested in using phenopype, install [install](https://pypi.org/project/phenopype/) it from the Python Package Index using `pip install phenopype` and check the [tutorials](#tutorials) to get started.
+If you are interested in using phenopype, [install](#installation) it from the Python Package Index using `pip install phenopype` and check the [tutorials](#tutorials) to get started.

 ***